shichishima/obsidian-universal-cursor-hotkeys/README.md

 - **Outside a table:** Inserts the clipboard text as-is.
 - **Within a table cell (Live Preview or Source Mode):** Newlines (`\n`) are converted to `<br>` and pipe characters (`|`) are escaped to `\|` before insertion to prevent breaking the table structure.
 - **Empty clipboard:** No operation.

+### Page down / Page up

+- Scrolls the view down (Page down) or up (Page up) by one page, moving the cursor with it.
+- Behavior is independent of cursor position — works the same in plain text and inside table cells.
+- **Shortcut conflicts:** Ctrl+V is the standard Paste shortcut on Windows.
+Cmd+V is the standard Paste shortcut on macOS.
+Both conflicts must be resolved manually in the hotkey settings.

 ## Settings